azsk/DevOpsKit-docs/09-AzureDevOps(VSTS)-Security/Readme.md

 is a state change.

 The attestation feature is implemented via a new switch called *ControlsToAttest* which can be specified in any of the standard security scan cmdlets of AzSK.AzureDevOps.
-When this switch is specified, the toolkit first performs a scan of the target resource(s) like it is business as usual and, once the scan is complete, it enters a special interactive 'attest mode' where it walks through each resource and relevant attestable controls and captures inputs from the user and records them (along with details about the person who attested, the time, etc.).
+When this switch is specified, the scanner first performs a scan of the target resource(s) like it is business as usual and, once the scan is complete, it enters a special interactive 'attest mode' where it walks through each resource and relevant attestable controls and captures inputs from the user and records them (along with details about the person who attested, the time, etc.).
 After this, for all future scans on the resource(s), AzSK.AzureDevOps will show the effective control evaluation results.
 Various options are provided to support